BrockDSL/Machine_Learning_with_Python/README.md

 [Introduction to Python](https://brockdsl.github.io/Intro_to_Python_Workshop/) - An introduction to the langauage that starts from scratch

-[https://brockdsl.github.io/Python_2.0_Workshop/] - A more advanced look into Python that focuses on how to analyze data using the language
+[Python 2.0](https://brockdsl.github.io/Python_2.0_Workshop/) - A more advanced look into Python that focuses on how to analyze data using the language

 **OPTIONAL**

 [Case Study: Sci Hub Usage](https://brockdsl.github.io/SciHub_Workshop/) - A case study workshop that uses Python tools to analyze usage patterns of the (in)famous platform [SciHub](https://en.wikipedia.org/wiki/Sci-Hub)